M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 Task B:
- - Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.
+ o Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.

  - Location is: File was palced in branch -> working branch, added the Tasks by Letter to file

 Task C:
- - Customize the HTML user interface for your customer’s application.
+ o Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.

  - Adjusted: Shopname and header to 'Mike's Skateboard Shop'
  - Adjusted: Part names

 Task D:
- - Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
+ o Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.

  - Add: aboutUs.html page in templates
  - Add: Information about customers business
  - Add: AboutUsController.java